 Mountain lions take up half of the California wildlife habitat and go where the deer are; you want to be aware of those little facts so that if you’re photographing a pretty whitetail, you may want to look around for a mountain lion stalking its prey before putting your eye to the lens.

 You may also want to plan out your year, create a wildlife calendar to determine what animals are good to photograph in what seasons in your area.
 This can help with assuring that you can find the wildlife in their natural habitat as well as have the opportunity to photograph them.

 Freelancing is more of an art form than many of you realize, especially compared to a traditional business model.
 To simplify the concept, you work independently and contractually in a specified area of expertise.
 This could be anything from writing articles to a lawyer working pro bono on a case.

 What it means to the independent photographer is more in comparison to an artist freelancing their paintings, or portraits.
 You would acquire the work by selling your completed work first, and then through networking, you can pick up specific jobs or contracts.

 You have to be strategic in picking a freelance business model.
 A spray and pray type of approach may create a race to the bottom scenario.
 If you are a perfectionist, you may find it to be quite a lengthy process to produce quality work.
 This plays into how you are going to position and market yourself as a freelance wildlife photographer.

 The sky really is the limit here.
 Seriously, you can go as fast and as hard at this as you are able.
-You can create calendars, do events, creating marketing material for companies, or even try and sell your art to local news stations and papers.
+You can create calendars, do events, create marketing material for companies, or even try and sell your art to local news stations and papers.
 Send some of your work into some popular magazines.
-Don't be afraid to niche here.
+Don’t be afraid to niche here.
 This is where you get the benefit of rejection as you overcome challenges and find your own way.